Frequently Asked Questions

 When and where are board meetings held?

-Committee of the Whole meetings are typically held on the second Thursday of every month at 6:00 p.m. in the Board of Directors Room located at 703 Stevenson Blvd. in the high school.
-The Regular Board meetings are typically held on the fourth Thursday of every month, at 7:00 p.m. in the Board of Directors Room located at 703 Stevenson Blvd. in the high school.
+The Regular Board meetings are typically held on the first Tuesday of every month, at 7:00 p.m. in the Board of Directors Room located at 703 Stevenson Blvd. in the high school.
 Board meetings are listed on this website board tab and on the website calendar.

 How long do most meetings last?